Windows 10 19H1 Preview build 18309 available for Fast ring insiders, Here whats new!

 - Improved reading and navigating experiences with Chrome and Narrator

 - Improved interaction with Chrome menu’s with Narrator

 Ease of Access also getting few Improvements where the company now added 11 additional mouse pointer sizes in the Cursor and Pointers settings, which brings the total to 15 sizes.

 Also, there are lots of other general changes, improvements, and fixes, with a bunch of known issues.

 - We fixed an issue where using Hyper-V with an external vSwitch in addition to the default resulted in many UWP apps not being able to connect to the internet.

-- We fixed two issues resulting green screens citing an issue with win32kfull.sys in recent builds – one when using an Xbox controller with your PC, one when interacting with Visual Studio.
+- We fixed two issues resulting in green screens citing an issue with win32kfull.sys in recent builds – one when using an Xbox controller with your PC, one when interacting with Visual Studio.

 - We fixed an issue where changes to Mouse Keys settings in Settings wouldn’t persist.